Grace Coolidge: Public image

 Coolidge took on much of the social responsibilities of the president, which her husband saw as a distraction from his work, and she made regular appearances at public events and charity programs.
 She typically allowed her photo to be taken, leading to frequent appearances in the newspapers.
 These photos allowed her a level of control over her public image and what she chose to share.
 On her husband's request, she refused any interviews that were asked of her, and she once responded to a request by making her comments in sign language.
 She was careful not to speak over radio, despite the attempts of radio technicians to discreetly capture her voice whenever she stood near a microphone at a public event.
 When they were with company, Coolidge addressed her husband as "Mr. President".
 The dynamic of Coolidge as lively and her husband as reserved became embedded in the public's image of the couple.

 The public primarily learned about the first lady through second-hand stories of her sociable demeanor.
 She was seen as a domestic figure, defined as a mother and a homemaker.
-Anecdotes like her fascination with the 1925 solar eclipse and the Graf Zeppelin helped the public relate to her.
+Anecdotes such as her fascination with the 1925 solar eclipse and the Graf Zeppelin helped the public relate to her.
 She was willing to greet anyone who noticed her in public as she took her walks or went shopping around Washington.
 When meeting with the public or political figures, she was aided by her ability to remember people's names and facts about their lives.
 Coolidge became known for her love of sports, and her support for the Washington Senators and the Boston Red Sox earned her the moniker "First Lady of Baseball", and she was devoted to the baseball player Babe Ruth.
 Her interest in gardening also became known, and the "Mrs. Coolidge rose" was named after her.
 She was recognized as an avid churchgoer, which helped build an image of her as pious.

 Coolidge's visibility as a college-educated woman made her into a symbol for women's opportunities in universities.
 She was the first of the first ladies to hold a bachelor's degree.
 She then became the first of the first ladies to receive an honorary degree; she received an honorary LL.D. from Boston University in 1924.
 She then received an honorary degree from George Washington University alongside her husband in 1929.

 While she was first lady, Coolidge was plagued by false rumors, including that she intended to get a divorce or that she was pregnant.
 The former caused the couple to make more frequent appearances together in public, while the latter prompted many gifts in the form of baby clothes.
 The Coolidges refused to openly respond to the lies.
 There were also rumors that Coolidge had become romantically involved with her Secret Service guard Jim Haley or that her husband was jealous of the time they spent together.
 Years after leaving the White House, she determined that she had successfully avoided doing anything that might be publicly embarrassing.